-An axis is added to Servo Setup by using the Insert command from the menu.
+An axis is added to Servo Setup by using the Insert menu.
 You can insert either a servo or digitizing (read-only) axis.
 Digitizing axes have no output.

 Servo setup will number the axes sequentially as they are inserted.
-Axis numbers may not be changed.

 Each time you insert an axis you must enter the axis properties for that axis.